 A dental crown is used to protect vulnerable teeth, hold broken teeth together, add strength and durability to weakened teeth, cover up imperfections like discoloration, or used to complete a tooth restoration like a dental bridge or implants.

 Crowns are most often used in response to a severely decayed, damaged, or broken tooth or to protect a tooth with a large filling or after root canal treatment.
 Crowns can withstand a lot more force than natural teeth or even fillings.
 They can be fabricated from various materials, including metal, porcelain, ceramic, zirconia, or porcelain-fused-to-metal.
+Crowns are considered both restorative dentistry or cosmetic dentistry and can be treated as such.

 Porcelain-fused-to-metal crowns combine aesthetics with strength and durability.

 We will need to file down your tooth to fit a crown on top and then we will take digital or physical impressions that are sent to the dental lab that will create your crown.
 Lab-made crowns last for an average of 5 to 15 years.
+Contact your dentist in Allen for dental crowns.

 Dental crowns are temporary and need to be replaced every 5 to 15 years.